Web3-Pi/docs/docs/full-setup/monitoring-installation_dual.md

 5. Save the file by pressing Ctrl+X, then confirm by pressing `y`.

-6. Restart the system using command:
+6. Restart the system using the command:

 ```shell
 sudo ./scripts/reboot.sh